Our goal is to listen to your issues and help you develop the right skills to manage difficult emotions and improve your life.

 Your experience is important and we want to hear from you.
 Click the button below to ask questions, send us a message, or schedule an appointment:

 Reducing Anxiety and Depression

-Who is the Therapist
+Who Is Your Therapist

 We Use Evidence-Based Therapy

 Each person thinks about life in their own way.
 You have your personal goals and the reasons why those goals are important to you.
 In therapy, I will ask you about your goals and we will refer to them often because we will be working on a plan to get you there.
 A treatment plan is like a "map".
 A therapeutic modality (like CBT, ACT, DBT you will read about in the next section) will provide a "set of tools" to help you "open the road", to look for "a new road" or to create "a new road" to get you to your goals.
 There are many therapeutic modalities but only a handful have been studied and proven to deliver reliable results.